 Our universal single-family water metering program is complete and all single-family homes are now metered.

 Existing apartments and townhouses can apply to the City to switch to metered service through the Volunteer Multi-Family Water Meter Program.
-A typical multi-family complex can save around 44% in water and sewer costs by switching to metered service.
+A typical multi-family complex can save approximately 48% in water and sewer costs by switching to metered service.
 Volunteers through this program will also receive the following benefits:

 - Subsidized installation cost: The City will subsidize the actual installation cost of water meters up to the greater of $100,000 or $1,200 per unit.

 - Five-year guarantee: The City offers a Five-Year Guarantee that provides an adaptation period for the water meter.
 During this time, you are eligible to apply for a credit if your metered bill exceeds the flat rate amount.

 - Water conservation devices: The City offers free water conservation devices such as low flow showerheads for all properties with a water meter.

 For more information, visit www.richmond.ca/savewater or contact email@example.com.

 The City pays Metro Vancouver for bulk water based on how much we use.
 By consuming less water, Richmond pays less.
 You can reduce water consumption by retrofitting existing appliances with low-flow showerheads, faucet aerators and pop flush devices.